AKYves/scripts_tabulation/Readme.md

 ## Introduction

+For those wanting a fine and more interesting control on the output aspect, I am working on a package which will probably improve enough this project, with more themes and more options for the final output.
+I didn't delete this project to let know about the origin ideas at the birth of the package.
+Please, you could take a look on [tabuldevr](//github.com/AKYves/tabuldevr.git)

 The purpose of this folder is to create a list of tables and table names and send them to an excel sheet.
 The goal is to come up easily with deliverables after a survey.